CENSORED: IN OREGON, MANAGED HEALTHCARE BANS AN APPROVED OPIOID CONFERENCE PRESENTATION IN REACTION TO EXPOSURE OF MISUSE OF PUBLIC HEALTHCARE FUNDS

 These types of concerns and others were made public on or around March 26, 2018.
 Description and documentation of the range of malfeasant use of public healthcare funds by regional CCOs required a 29-page press release to expose practices a public trapped in opioid and addiction epidemics has a right to know.
 Directly following the release, in apparent censorship and retaliation for the release Columbia Pacific CCO blocked the presentation.

-The blocking of the presentation overtly constitutes retaliation and intimidation for the press release.
-The invited presentation (Power Point file, request here) was made available 2/5/18 to CPCCO, on their request for review for Continuing Medical Education (CME) accreditation for the Summit, with no concerns raised.
-“Concerns” and censorship arose only directly after CPCCO became aware (late March or early April) of the press release to media.
+Blocking of the presentation overtly constitutes retaliation and intimidation for the press release.
+The invited presentation (Power Point file) was made available 2/5/18 to CPCCO, on their request for review for Continuing Medical Education (CME) accreditation for the Summit, with no concerns raised.
+“Concerns” and censorship arose only directly after CPCCO became aware (late March or early April) of the press release to media describing grossly inadequate clinical practices and misuse of public health funds.

 Letter from legal counsel for Columbia Pacific Coordinated Care Organization: